 Highlights of Paris Fashion Week

-A model presents a creation from the Spring/Summer 2023 ready-to-wear collection of Christian Dior during the Paris Fashion Week in Paris, France, on Sept.
-27, 2022.
+A model presents a creation from the Spring/Summer 2023 Ready-to-Wear collection of Chloe during the Paris Fashion Week in Paris, France, on Sept.
+29, 2022.
 (Photo by Piero Biasion/Xinhua)

-A model presents a creation from the Spring/Summer 2023 ready-to-wear collection of Christian Dior during the Paris Fashion Week in Paris, France, on Sept.
-27, 2022.
+A model presents a creation from the Spring/Summer 2023 Ready-to-Wear collection of Chloe during the Paris Fashion Week in Paris, France, on Sept.
+29, 2022.
 (Photo by Piero Biasion/Xinhua)

-A model presents a creation from the Spring/Summer 2023 ready-to-wear collection of Christian Dior during the Paris Fashion Week in Paris, France, on Sept.
-27, 2022.
+A model presents a creation from the Spring/Summer 2023 Ready-to-Wear collection of Chloe during the Paris Fashion Week in Paris, France, on Sept.
+29, 2022.
 (Photo by Piero Biasion/Xinhua)

-A model presents a creation from the Spring/Summer 2023 ready-to-wear collection of Christian Dior during the Paris Fashion Week in Paris, France, on Sept.
-27, 2022.
+A model presents a creation from the Spring/Summer 2023 Ready-to-Wear collection of Chloe during the Paris Fashion Week in Paris, France, on Sept.
+29, 2022.
 (Photo by Piero Biasion/Xinhua)

+A model presents a creation from the Spring/Summer 2023 Ready-to-Wear collection of Chloe during the Paris Fashion Week in Paris, France, on Sept.
+29, 2022.
+(Photo by Piero Biasion/Xinhua)

+A model presents a creation from the Spring/Summer 2023 Ready-to-Wear collection of Chloe during the Paris Fashion Week in Paris, France, on Sept.
+29, 2022.
+(Photo by Piero Biasion/Xinhua)

-A model presents a creation from the Spring/Summer 2023 ready-to-wear collection of Christian Dior during the Paris Fashion Week in Paris, France, on Sept.
-27, 2022.
+A model presents a creation from the Spring/Summer 2023 Ready-to-Wear collection of Chloe during the Paris Fashion Week in Paris, France, on Sept.
+29, 2022.
 (Photo by Piero Biasion/Xinhua)

 Photos